DingXiaoH/RepLKNet-pytorch/README.md

 The paper is released on arXiv: https://arxiv.org/abs/2203.06717.

-Update: will upload the models and update the training commands in two days.
+Update: **all the pretrained models, ImageNet-1K models, and Cityscapes/ADE20K/COCO models have been released**.
+Will release a script to visualize the ERF in two days.

 ## Other implementations